fbpx

 Price: $49.

-The TLA-100A is a compressor that has been used for decades on some of the most popular albums in history, and now it’s available as a plugin!
+The TLA-100A is a compressor that has been used for decades on some of the most popular albums in history, and is now available as a plugin!

 If there is one sentence that can be used to summarize this plugin, then it has to be ease of use; with very simple controls, similar to the original physical compressor, you can get it up and running in no time.